The Basque Country: Beaches & Mountains

 The main stations on the French side of the Basque Country are Biarritz and Saint Jean de Luz.
 Both of these stations are accessible via TGV from Bordeaux and taking between 2 and 2.5 hours.
 There is also a small airport in Biarritz, which sees a few seasonal international flights.
 For a more reliable connection, it is better to fly in to Bordeaux or Toulouse and then travel by car.

-If you want to extend your trip and visit more of France once you’ve finished in Euskadi, you might want to consider adding Dordogne, Bordeaux or Carcassonne to your itinerary which are all accessible in less than a half-day drive from the Pays Basque.
+We are sure that once you have finished in the Basque Country, you will want to see more of France.
+Why not consider adding Dordogne, Bordeaux or Carcassonne to your itinerary?
+These are all less than a half-day drive from the Pays Basque.

 Basque Country Landscapes